philmirez/SAFE/README.md

 > Automated Framework that utilizes Selenium WebDriver, Selenide, TestNG, Allure Reports, and Maven.
 > This repo provides a quick and easy way of getting an Automated Framework up and running.
+> This project requires maven, eclipse, and the TestNG extension for eclipse.

 ***
 ## Initial Setup